mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-contributors.md

 If you get the "Failed to compile tModLoader.FNA.exe" Error after pressing `Setup Debugging`, and you intend to test a new hook/field/method, choose the MacRelease configuration and build that.
 Otherwise, ignore it.

+## Committing your changes
+___
+1. Open setup.bat in the root folder
+2. Click on 'Diff x' where x is your workspace
+    * **Your workspace is tModLoader 99% of the time.** If it isn't, we imply you know what you're doing.
+3. Create a new commit to commit the patches/ folder
+    * Before you push your commit, please check our [contribution article](https://github.com/tModLoader/tModLoader/blob/master/.github/CONTRIBUTING.md).
+Thanks.

 ## Getting Example Mod into the Mod Sources folder
 ___
 As you add features to tModLoader, you'll want to add examples of using those features to Example Mod.
 Example Mod, however, needs to be located in the Mod Sources folder to build and test the mod.
 While you could copy and paste the folder back and forth between your Mod Sources folder and this repository folder whenever you wish to push your changes, a better approach can be achieved by using a symbolic link.
 A symbolic link allows a single folder to exist in 2 places at once.
 By creating a symbolic link in Mod Sources pointing to the ExampleMod folder in this repository, you can easily keep ExampleMod up to date and push changes to Github.
 Here is the command for creating the symbolic link on Windows.